-If you have the time, you can offer your freelance writing services on your site.
-Your site is your portfolio and you don’t have to go through a freelancing site like Upwork or Guru that takes a cut of your earnings.
+Consider offering your content marketing or consulting services on a “Hire Me” page.
+Your website is your portfolio, and you don’t have to go through a freelancing site like Upwork or Guru that takes a cut of your earnings.

 Choosing the Best Monetization Method

 If there is a one-size-fits-all answer to how to monetize a website, it would be affiliate marketing.
 It doesn’t take a ton of time, and using the right tools (e.g., Lasso) can help make the job easier and faster.

 It’s easy to join most affiliate networks, it’s usually free to do so, and it’s a good way to start making a little money even if your site is pretty new and not yet generating traffic.